skyler-nch/MindHive/Readme.md

 ## Manually
-the only requirements are python 3.11.11, and you would need to have your own way of serving mongodb
+the only requirements are python 3.11.11, and you would need to have your own way of serving mongodb and redis

 Ensure all the requirements are installed on your computer